The Value of Trees

 After the 2004 Indian Ocean Tsunami, Amma’s Embracing the World charitable organization helped plant 30,000 saplings on India’s coast to help stabilize 13 kilometres of coastline.
 Embracing the World has organized the planting of more than a million trees in the world since 2001, and is a member of the United Nations Billion Trees Campaign.

 Amma has said, “Each country should try to protect its remaining forests, and plant as many trees as possible.”
 But she is not suggesting we simply rely on our governments to do this work.
-“Individually, we should each make a vow to plant at least one tree a month so that in a year, each person will plant 12 trees,” she says.
-“If everyone participates, in just a short period we can restore Nature’s beauty to the face of the world.”
+“Individually, we should each make a vow to plant at least one tree a month, so that in a year each person will plant 12 trees,” she says.

 In September 2013, Embracing the World announced a new goal: to plant six million trees worldwide.
 Wherever you live in the world, you too can participate!